RED AND BLUE [EP] (2015)

 Release date: 27 November 2015 (Library of Nothing Records)

 Artwork: Jennet Thomas | Mastering: Leafcutter John

-RED AND BLUE, the startling new release from Simon Bookish, is a collision between digitally-processed brass and distorted synthesizer drones; atonal electronic pop and drifting field recordings; and spoken word and unearthly vocalisations.
+RED AND BLUE, the startling new release from Leo Chadburn (AKA Simon Bookish), is a collision between digitally-processed brass and distorted synthesizer drones; atonal electronic pop and drifting field recordings; and spoken word and unearthly vocalisations.
 Taking as its subject the Cold War 'special relationship' between the US and UK governments, it is by turns sinister, strange and mordantly witty, compressing a landslide of musical ideas into 16 and a half minutes.

 RED AND BLUE is also a sister project to artist/director Jennet Thomas' 2015 film THE UNSPEAKABLE FREEDOM DEVICE, for which Chadburn wrote the score.
 Thomas' film, commissioned and exhibited by the Grundy Gallery in Blackpool, is a darkly funny science fiction fantasy, based on the idea of a futuristic 'cargo cult' of Mrs. Thatcher.
 It was threatened with a ban and temporarily postponed by local councillors (citing purdah and political bias), provoking a debate about censorship across the UK arts press.
 RED AND BLUE deploys soundscapes and recordings not included in the film, besides expanding on certain musical themes from the score.